 1.2 Website speed

-It’s important that your website has pages that are fast to load – slow websites aren’t enjoyed by visitors and your site could actually get penalised in Google search results if it is very sluggish.
+It’s important that your website has pages that are fast to load.
+Slow websites aren’t enjoyable for visitors and your site could actually get penalised in Google search results if it is very sluggish.

 1.3 General Shared or Private Server Hosting

 General shared hosting is offered by companies such as GoDaddy, Bluehost and 123 Reg etc. This is great for small personal sites and low budgets, where uptime and site speed aren’t critical.

 However, shared servers are less suited to websites with large volumes of traffic.
 They won’t scale well and with too much traffic, your site is likely to go down.
 Also, website speed is affected by what your “neighbours” are running on their sites concurrently.